Linux Reboot (Restart) Command

 3 min read

-Sometimes when debugging an issue or updating the kernel you may need to reboot your Linux system.
-If you have a headless server you need to know how to restart the system from the command line.
+When the kernel is updated, unless you're using Ksplice or KernelCare you need to reboot your Linux system.
+A system reboot may also be required in other circumstances, eg, when troubleshooting hardware issues, installing applications, and so on.
+If you're running a headless Linux server, you need to know how to restart the system from the command line.

 systemctl utility replaces the most of power management commands used in the older Linux distributions with sysvinit.
-Old
+The

 shutdown commands are aliases to